Board of Directors

 Granddaughter of Nobel Peace Prize laureate and father of the Green Revolution Dr. Norman Borlaug, Julie is currently Associate Director for External Relations at the Norman Borlaug Institute for International Agriculture & Strategic Initiatives for Texas A&M AgriLife Research.
 She advocates for educating and engaging the next generation to ensure continued scientific and technology advances in agriculture to feed a growing world population.

-Executive Director of the Iowa Agriculture Water Alliance
+Executive Director, Iowa Agriculture Water Alliance

 As the Executive Director of the Iowa Agriculture Water Alliance (IAWA), Sean leads the organization to increase the pace and scale of farmer-led efforts to improve water quality.
 Sean works with key public and private sector partners to champion farmer engagement and adoption of conservation practices that improve water quality.
 Sean has more than 20 years of experience in conservation and agriculture including leading diverse coalitions dedicated to improving water quality.
 He formerly directed The Nature Conservancy’s (TNC) North America Agriculture Program.
 He also served as state director of the Iowa Chapter of TNC where he chaired the Iowa’s Water and Land Legacy campaign.
 Prior to that, he directed national land stewardship campaigns with the National Wildlife Federation.
 Sean served in a variety of senior staff positions at the U.S. Department of the Interior and also worked on wetlands and water quality issues for the National Audubon Society.
-Sean is a member of the Farm Foundation Roundtable and serves on the board of the Crop Life Foundation.
+Sean is a member of the Farm Foundation Roundtable and serves on the board of Crop Life Foundation.
 He is also chair of the Conservation Reserve Program Committee of the Iowa NRCS State Technical Committee, serves on an advisory body for the U.S. Soybean Export Council and the Iowa Farm Environmental Leader Award review committee.

 Chief Operating Officer & Executive Vice President, American Vanguard